cheeweeng/Data-Preparation-Power-Query-Visualization-Power-BI-/index.md

-This repository contains the summarized table, and visualisation Dashboard developed and submitted in August 2025 for the End-of-Course Assignment in Analysing Data For Business success course at Republic Polytechnic.
+This [repository](https://github.com/cheeweeng/Data-Transformation-and-Visualization) contains the summarized table, and visualisation Dashboard developed and submitted in August 2025 for the End-of-Course Assignment in Analysing Data For Business Success course at Republic Polytechnic.
 This is the first part of the project which focused on processing, cleaning, transforming the data using Power Query and visualising ecommerce customer data (2020 - 2023) by creating a dashboard using Power BI.

 ## Data Preparation